 But this is not to suggest that such an approach is necessary, or even desirable, when it comes to longer interest rates.
 The important point is that, ultimately, interest rates have a monetary/political determination, not a real determination, and are at the discretion of the central bank.
 I discuss this point further in Interest, Money and Crisis.

 The observation that interest determination is a matter of political economy is a critical one.
 Some neoclassical economists attempt to show that ongoing government net spending creates an excessive interest obligation that, when paid, gives rise to runaway inflation by causing demand to outstrip the capacity of the economy to respond.
 This fear subsides once it is understood that interest rates are at the discretion of the central bank.

 In practice, it is not necessary to dictate longer rates.
 The Treasury and central bank, working in tandem, can instead do one of two things:

 1. Stop issuing debt and just pay the target rate on reserves; or

-2. Only issue short-term debt so that short-term rates are the only relevant ones for fiscal “sustainability” in the orthodox sense.
+2. Only issue short-term debt so that short-term rates are the only relevant ones for fiscal “sustainability” in the neoclassical sense.

 Since the central bank controls the short-term rate, and even more easily can control the rate paid on reserves, the interest obligation on public debt is directly controllable.
-Provided this approach is taken, it won’t matter from the perspective of the government’s debt obligation whether longer rates are allowed to be influenced by markets through inflationary expectations and arbitrage.
-Further, as long as fiscal policy is pursued with an eye to both strong employment outcomes and price stability, there will be little reason to fear steep increases in longer rates due to expectations of rapid future inflation.
+So long as fiscal policy is pursued with an eye to both strong employment outcomes and price stability, there will be little reason to fear excessive inflation.